Data Acquisition System

 Digital input/output (DIO) subsystems are designed to input and output digital values (logic levels) to and from hardware.
 These values are typically handled either as single bits or lines, or as a port, which typically consists of eight lines.

 Counter/timer (C/T) subsystems are used for event counting, frequency and period measurement, and pulse train generation.
-Use the session-based interface to work with the counter/timer subsystems.

 Digital sensors produce an output signal that is a digital representation of the input signal, and has discrete values of magnitude measured at discrete times.
 A digital sensor must output logic levels that are compatible with the digital receiver.
 Some standard logic levels include transistor-transistor logic (TTL) and emitter-coupled logic (ECL).
 Examples of digital sensors include switches and position encoders.

-Analog sensors produce an output signal that is directly proportional to the input signal, and is continuous in both magnitude and in time.
+Analog sensors produce an output signal that is directly proportional to the input signal, and is continuous in both magnitude and time.
 Most physical variables such as temperature, pressure, and acceleration are continuous in nature and are readily measured with an analog sensor.
-For example, the temperature of an automobile cooling system and the acceleration produced by a child on a swing all vary continuously.
+For example, the temperature of an automobile cooling system and the acceleration produced by a child on a swing both vary continuously.

 The sensor you use depends on the phenomena you are measuring.
 Some common analog sensors and the physical variables they measure are listed below.